 Rosa’s Thai is owned by Alex and Saiphin Moore a British husband and Thai wife team.
 They started off as a street stall on Brick Lane in 2008 and have since grown their restaurant business to cover eight locations, Angel, Brixton, Carnaby, Chelsea, Soho, Spitalfields, Victoria and Westfield Stratford.

 They provide fresh authentic Thai cuisine in a relaxed cafe style atmosphere making it a great place to relax and catch up with family and friends.

-where to buy Lyrica 150mg What I ate at Rosa’s Thai
+buy accutane online europe What I ate at Rosa’s Thai

 Whenever I visit a Thai restaurant my go to meal is a Vegetable Thai Green Curry with Tofu and plain boiled rice.
 I find the sweetness of the coconut milk and the spices from the green curry comforting and you can rarely go wrong.
 She says.

 Top tip: Always ask if they use fish sauce in their curry paste.
 If they say yes, ask them if they can make without.
 Rosa’s Thai did this no problem.